Discrete versions of the transport equation and the Shepp-Olkin conjecture: Introduction

 Unfortunately $t$-monotonicity, Condition \ref{cond:tmon}, does not hold for all (monotone) Shepp--Olkin interpolations.
-However, Theorem \ref{thm:cond1-4} weakens the assumptions of Theorem \ref{th:ConvexityEntropy}, by proving that entropy remains concave if we replace Condition \ref{cond:tmon} by Condition \ref{cond:delta}, which is less restrictive, although less transparent in nature.
-We complete the proof of the monotone Shepp--Olkin conjecture by showing in Lemma \ref{lem:checkcond4} that Condition \ref{cond:delta} is satisfied in this case.
-The proof uses properties of Bernoulli sum mass functions, including a `cubic' inequality Theorem \ref{th:Symmetric}.
-In Section \ref{sec:soconc}, we therefore prove the main result of this paper: \begin{theorem}[Monotone Shepp--Olkin] Consider the entropy of $(f_k)_{k = 0, 1, \ldots, n}$, defined by
+However, Theorem~\ref{thm:cond1-4} weakens the assumptions of Theorem~\ref{th:ConvexityEntropy}, by proving that entropy remains concave if we replace Condition~\ref{cond:tmon} by Condition \ref{cond:delta}, which is less restrictive, although less transparent in nature.
+We complete the proof of the monotone Shepp--Olkin conjecture by showing in Lemma~\ref {lem:checkcond4} that Condition \ref{cond:delta} is satisfied in this case.
+The proof uses properties of Bernoulli sum mass functions, including a ``cubic'' inequality Theorem~\ref{th:Symmetric}.
+In Section~\ref{sec:soconc}, we therefore prove the main result of this paper: